Kanegraffiti/LessonPlans/Basic Science/Week6_Basic_Science_Lesson_Plan_JSS1-3.md

 ### Lesson Presentation

-**Step 1 – Introduction:** Teacher displays images of polluted and unpolluted environments and asks pupils to share how pollution affects daily life.
+**Step 1 – Introduction:** Teacher displays images of polluted and unpolluted environments and asks students to share how pollution affects daily life.

 **Step 2 – Presentation:** Teacher defines environmental pollution and differentiates among air, soil, and water pollution with real-life examples.

 **Step 3 – Explanation:** Teacher discusses the effects of pollution on health, crops, animals, climate, and infrastructure, highlighting issues such as respiratory diseases, reduced soil fertility, and contaminated water sources.

-**Step 4 – Application:** In groups, pupils list ways to reduce pollution (e.g., planting trees, proper waste disposal, using cleaner fuels) and match them to pollution control measures like recycling programmes, emission standards, and sanitation laws.
+**Step 4 – Application:** In groups, students list ways to reduce pollution (e.g., planting trees, proper waste disposal, using cleaner fuels) and match them to pollution control measures like recycling programmes, emission standards, and sanitation laws.

-**Step 5 – Evaluation:** Teacher asks pupils to name types of pollution, outline their effects, and describe specific actions individuals and government agencies can take to control pollution.
+**Step 5 – Evaluation:** Teacher asks students to name types of pollution, outline their effects, and describe specific actions individuals and government agencies can take to control pollution.

 ### Content Summary